Republished with permission from our friends at Concealed Nation

 Before commenting on the pros and cons of individual rounds, I will present a table which lists typical ammunition in the various common defensive calibers.
 No specific brands are mentioned, but bullet weight, bullet type, and typical muzzle velocity are given.
 There are two columns which contain information important to you.
 They are “Muzzle Energy” and “Power Factor.”
 Muzzle energy is the kinetic energy of the projectile at the muzzle (typically measured 10 to 15 feet away).
 The kinetic energy of the projectile is transferred to the target.
 The more energy transferred, the more damage done.

 The shooter absorbs the momentum of the firearm as recoil, while the projectile transfers its momentum to the target.
 In a nutshell, the greater the power factor, the greater the recoil.
 By examining the table, you can see that there are trade-offs.
-That lightweight, soft recoiling .380 is not going to have the punch of a 9 mm, .357, .40 S&W or .45.
+That lightweight, soft recoiling .380 is not going to have the punch of a 9 mm, .357, .40 S&W or .45 which may be necessary for self-defense ammunition.
 You are going to have to shoot very accurately under stressful conditions if you choose a .380.
 Central nervous system hits will do the job, but they are difficult to make.
 The heavier calibers a little more forgiving.
 A solid hit, center of mass, will tend to discourage your opponent.
 The choice is yours.
 Above all, you must be able to hit your target with the first round and with subsequent rounds if necessary.